image

 6. Shippers/ Receivers have to follow documentation

-When a shipment is received at manufacturing plant it is a receivers job to check the received products with the purchasing order.
-A purchasing order is a document sent from a buyer to a supplier.
-It provides information such as what was purchased, what was shipped and how much of item.
-Determine method of shipment and prepare bills, invoices and other shipping documents.
+When a shipment arrives at a manufacturing plant, it is the responsibility of the receiver to verify the received products against the purchase order.
+A purchase order is a document sent from a buyer to a supplier, detailing what has been purchased, what has been shipped, and the quantity of each item.

-7. Shippers/Receiver have an attention for detail
+7. Shippers/Receiver have an eye for detail

 Author: Veronica Hislop Veronica is a recent FoodGrad working as Quality Assurance Technician at a snack food company.
 She graduated with a Chemistry degree at Ryerson University and has a passion for bringing awareness to sustainability in the food industry.
 When Veronica is taking a break from her food endeavours you will find her at home reading a great novel and playing with her cats.